Commercial Landlord Tenant Lawyer in Southern California

 Commercial lease negotiations can be daunting, filled with legal nuances and contractual complexities.
 It’s essential for both tenants and landlords to enter these negotiations prepared and accompanied by skilled legal counsel.
 With over three decades of experience in commercial real estate and lease negotiations, Peter Wittlin has been the go-to attorney in Southern California for resolving legal disputes and providing practical advice on title issues.

 No two commercial lease agreements are alike; each comes with its unique terms and conditions.
-It’s crucial for even the most informed tenants to seek legal advice before agreeing to any terms, as overlooking this step could lead to costly consequences down the line.
+It’s crucial for even the most informed tenants to seek legal advice before agreeing to any terms, as overlooking this step could lead to costly consequences.
 Common issues in commercial lease agreements include:

 The most common issues commercial tenants run into with their lease agreement tend to be in the following areas: